top of page

 iron oxide pigments change colour

 I’ve personally noticed that over time iron-oxide pigments can fade to an orangey-pink tone.
-While trying to find the reason for this (which no one really talks about), the most logical answer I've found is that the red iron oxide molecule is too large for the body to break down.
+While trying to find the reason for this (which no one really talks about), the most logical answer I've found is that the red iron oxide molecule is the most stable and the black iron oxide molecule is the least stable.
 All pigment colours are usually a mixture of red, black, yellow and white.
-If the red colour molecule is too large, it can potentially be the last colour to fade from a cosmetic tattoo & can still be present years later.
+If the red colour molecule is more stable than the black, it can potentially be the last colour to fade from a cosmetic tattoo & can still be present years later.
 Regardless of the reason behind pink brows, I personally would prefer to not have it happen when I give clients the Soft Powder Brow tattoo!

 why i choose organic pigments

 Then we have organic pigments.
 They are less widely used, more expensive and are a relatively recent introduction to the cosmetic tattoo world.
-As they are newer, organic pigments don’t have as much road testing as iron oxide pigments.
-But they don’t have the issue of potential nickel allergies or orangey-pink tones over several years.
+As they are newer, organic pigments don’t have as much road testing as iron oxide pigments, however they have been used in body tattoing for decades.
+They don’t have the issue of potential nickel allergies or orangey-pink tones over several years.
 Whatever pigments your cosmetic tattooist uses, ask them why they decided on them.
 They should be able to tell you the pros AND cons behind their choice so that you can make an informed decision about them.
 Above all, your safety comes first.

 Find out more about the Soft Powder Brow tattoo with Elise Louise here.